 October's Garden To-Do List

 No matter which zone you live in, it helps to have a list of important fall chores that need to be completed.
-This guide is about October's garden to-do list
+This page is about October's garden to-do list

 Fall is officially here and with it comes a list of important seasonal chores to keep gardeners busy.
 No matter what zone you garden in, getting fall chores done can depend a lot on the weather.
 Some zones will get hit hard with rain and other zones will dry out.
 Just about all zones will end up with cooler temperatures and (hopefully) calmer weather as we transition into November.
 For those of you in cooler zones, here's wishing you an Indian Summer!

 - Plant or transplant shade trees & shrubs, ground covers and vines: Cooler temperatures and adequate rain make fall ideal for planting most trees, shrubs, ground covers, and vines.
 Fall is also a less busy time for most gardeners.